-Oh my.
 Yes, there is most definitely a wrong way to use it.
-In fact, it’s so wrong, that you could be contributing to other people not being able to get their email .
+In fact, it’s so wrong that you could contribute to other people not being able to get their email…

 So far, so good.

-Think that’s far-fetched?
-Think again.
-I know of several newsletters that are having delivery issues with some of the larger mail systems because a few people hit “Report as Spam” instead of unsubscribing as they should have.
-I know of at least one who’s stopped supporting recipients of one mail service, and I know of another that’s stopped accepting subscribers from Hotmail and Yahoo completely because of these types of deliverability issues.
+I’ve run across several newsletters having delivery issues with some of the larger mail systems because people hit “Report as spam” instead of unsubscribing as they should have.
+I know of at least one that has stopped supporting recipients of one mail service entirely, and I know of another who stopped accepting subscribers from Hotmail and Yahoo because of these types of deliverability issues.

 “Report as spam” is not a substitute for “unsubscribe.”
 If you asked for the mail, then use the proper steps to unsubscribe.
 If you know you did not, if you know that what you’re looking at is truly spam — unsolicited email — then by all means, report it as spam.

 What confuses the issue, of course, is that you should never click on the unsubscribe link in spam.
 That’s just a recipe to get you more spam.

 - Did you sign up for it?
 It’s not spam.

 - Is it from a business you have some kind of a relationship with?
 It’s not spam.

 On the other hand, if you didn’t ask for it, never heard of it, and have no idea why you’re getting it — then it’s probably spam.

 On behalf of all the legitimate newsletter publishers out there and their subscribers, please know the difference and act accordingly.